justnonamenoname/lifeticle/readme.txt

 Such a particle appears to resemble a kind of micro-brain with its own functionality - otherwise, it wouldn't work, and this creates the problem of indivisible structure.
 This problem also exists in elementary particles: an electron has properties such as momentum (direction and speed), charge, spin, interactions with other particles, etc.
 If an elementary particle had no properties, it would exist without interacting with the world and would not be part of it.
-In Wolfram’s theory, the elements of the hypergraph, from which elementary particles are composed, also have multiple properties.
+In Wolfram's theory, the elements of the hypergraph, from which elementary particles are composed, also have multiple properties.
 Perhaps this is a fundamental requirement; otherwise, reality would not form.

 Elementary particles